artkonekt/payum-otp-hungary/README.md

 Consists of a standard payum gateway library with which you can make online payments through OTP Bank Hungary.
 It also provides basic integration with [Symfony](http://symfony.com/) and [Sylius](http://sylius.org/).

-Disclaimer: the library for now it provides only simple offsite (haromszereplos) payment and for now it only supports a single shop (no multishop support).
+Disclaimer: the library for now provides only simple offsite (haromszereplos) payment for a single shop (no multishop support).
 Feel free to contribute or ask for support if you need further functionality.

 ## Architecture